Speakers Day 2 - April 22 2021

 Tatjana is a project manager Sustainability & Digitalisation at RISE with 13 year expertise in sustainability and circular economy within value cycles of biobased materials.
 She is leading RISE’s collaboration initiative on sustainable circular packaging, and is the member of the BioLyftet expert team that educates and coaches SME:s in biobased and recyclable materials.
 She is working as evaluation partner in international multi-disciplinary projects by applying sustainability and circularity strategies and Life Cycle Assessment (LCA).

-What requirements is circular economy putting on packaging?
+What requirements is circular economy putting on logistic solutions?

 Resource and Waste Manager, IKEA Group